eegg/school-policies-and-procedures/src/nutrition.rst

 ^^^^^^^^^^^^^

 * Our Enrolment Form requires details of dietary needs and preferences.
-* |The Nutrition Officer| transfers these needs and preferences to the dietary sheet.
+* |The Nutrition Officer| transfers these needs and preferences to

+  * the dietary sheet
+  * the food preferences and allergy list

 Daily preparation